MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-insights/ai-csi-quickstart.md

     ![KPI Summary dashboard](media/ai-csi-qs-kpi.png)

+You can gain a variety of insights from the AI for Customer Service Insights dashboards.
+For example, AI Insights charts help you identify support cases that have the most impact on your system.

 If you want to explore working with the dashboards using sample data before connecting to live data, use the AI for Customer Service Insights built-in demo workspace.
 To open the demo workspace, click **demo workspace** on the **Connect your data** screen.

 ![Demo workspace](media/ai-csi-qs-demo-workspace.png)